rohithekm/rohithekm/README.md

 ### 💻 **What I'm Working On:**

-🤖 **1.
-AI-Powered Career Counseling System**
+- 🤖 **AI-Powered Career Counseling System**

   - Technologies: Chainlit, Langchain, ChatGroq, GPT4All embeddings, Neo4j.
   - Provide personalized career guidance tailored to individual preferences and skills.
   - Exploring innovative RAG solutions for personalized learning.
   - Ensure a seamless user experience with session memory and context retention.

 ---